Vision Therapy for Amblyopia

 Vision therapy effectively treats amblyopia in both adults and children.
 Because vision therapy relies on the neuroplasticity of the brain, and adults generally have less neuroplasticity than children, this treatment method may take longer in the older demographic.
 The flip side is that adults tend to comply with the exercise regimen more consistently.
 Regardless of age, patients can and do obtain radical improvements in vision and binocular function through effective vision therapy.

 Vision therapy makes use of lenses, prisms, filters, patches and other specialized equipment.
 Eye patching is referred to as passive vision therapy, which has been shown to less effective than active therapy.
 Active therapy uses exercises to retrain how the brain interacts with the eyes and interprets visual inputs.
 Over the past few years, advanced digital therapies (including virtual reality devices) have turned traditional vision therapy activities into new, interactive and exciting exercises to improve accommodation (focusing), fixation, saccades, pursuits (eye-tracking) and spatial skills (eye-hand coordination).

-At West Orange Family Eyecare, Dr. Nisha Chaudhari and our vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
+At West Orange Family Eyecare and Old Bridge Eyecare, Dr. Nisha Chaudhari and our vision therapists treat amblyopia with proven office-based vision therapy for optimal results.
 All of our sessions are one-on-one (therapist-to-patient), and are conducted under [eye-doctor] supervision.
 We help patients develop their binocular vision and depth perception by making use of the latest technology and methods, thus ensuring that the treatment is effective yet enjoyable.
 Our personalized vision therapy program is designed for people of all ages.